Nuevo Progreso, Mexico

 Winter Texans have been visiting this small border town, south of Weslaco, Texas, for more than 50 years.
 It is a safe area for tourists to enjoy shopping for souvenirs and pharmaceuticals, taking advantage of low priced dental services, and enjoying the local cuisine and beverages.

 Many Winter Texans visit Nuevo Progreso on a regular basis while they are wintering here in Texas.
 You can read what people have to say about visiting Mexico's border towns in the RGV.
 Be sure to post comments about your experiences as well, at the link above.

-Every year on the first Friday in December, Nuevo Progreso hosts a celebration to welcome visitors from across the border to their small town.
+Every year early in December (usually a Friday), Nuevo Progreso hosts a celebration to welcome visitors from across the border to their small town.
 In the US we call this Winter Texan Appreciation Day while in Mexico it is Dia de la Turista.
+The date varies for this event from year to year.